 Amount Of Caffeine Tea Contains

 The caffeine content in a cup of tea depends on factors such as origin, processing, brewing time, and brewing temperature.
 Generally, one cup of tea including milk tea, white tea, black tea, oolong or green tea contains about 40 to 50mg of caffeine whereas herbal teas contain negligible amounts of caffeine (3).
-Therefore, herbal teas are considered to be a safer option during pregnancy.
+Therefore, consumption of herbal teas during pregnancy is considered to be a safer option.

 Safe Tea Options During Pregnancy